Clinical Governance • Litigation Methodology • Review Architecture

 Evidence Organization

-Records, timelines, diagnostic data, treatment intervals, escalation points, and documentation inconsistencies are organized into a reviewable analytical sequence rather than a passive summary of events.
+Records, timelines, escalation points, and inconsistencies are organized into a reviewable analytical sequence.

 Clinical Interpretation

-Observed facts are evaluated through accepted medical frameworks, regulatory benchmarks, and expected clinical response standards relevant to the care setting at issue.
+Facts are evaluated through accepted medical frameworks, regulatory benchmarks, and expected clinical response standards.

 Litigation Translation

-Conclusions are articulated in a manner that supports attorney strategy, expert preparation, early case assessment, and defensible theory development.
+Findings are articulated for attorney strategy, expert preparation, early assessment, and theory development.

-Available records are organized into a coherent chronology so that treatment progression, omissions, escalation failures, and documentation inconsistencies can be evaluated in sequence.
+Organizes records into a coherent chronology of treatment progression, omissions, and escalation failures.

-Findings are refined to address the needs of counsel, including early merit assessment, expert coordination, cross-examination preparation, deposition strategy, and case framing.
+Refines findings for merit assessment, expert coordination, deposition strategy, and case framing.

-Before release, conclusions are evaluated for clarity, internal consistency, scope discipline, and vulnerability to foreseeable adversarial challenge.
+Tests conclusions for clarity, internal consistency, scope discipline, and adversarial vulnerability.

 Clinical Governance